-In Phase 2, there will be an opportunity in the PIPT to select also a minimum angular Lunar distance; note that a default minimum angular Lunar distance of 30 degrees is already given, which of course can be changed if necessary.
+In Phase 2, there will be an opportunity in the PIPT to also select a minimum angular Lunar distance; note that a default minimum angular Lunar distance of 30 degrees is already given, which can be changed if necessary.

 Pls should also use the instrument simulators (Sec.
 1.6) to ensure that overly demanding observing conditions are not requested unnecessarily.